Ness Glen Walk

 Glessel Hill wide view image

-Loch Doon is situated about 3 miles east of the town of Dalmellington, 18 miles east of Ayr.
+Loch Doon is 3 miles east of the town of Dalmellington, 18 miles east of Ayr.

 The car park, as seen below, is just over 1 mile east of Dalmellington next to the road signed A713 to Castle Douglas & Dumfries.
 From here, it is about two miles to Loch Doon Dam, where the Ness Glen walk begins.